Norway, survivors still bear scars of Breivik shootings

 Some said destroying it would signal a victory for Breivik.
 After consultations, Prime Minister Erna Solberg's cabinet decided in May that the original building would stand.

-Norwegian media continue to criticize the performance of the police, health and other public services whose job it has been to help the victims of July 22.
+Norwegian media continue to criticise the performance of the police, health and other public services whose job it has been to help the victims of July 22.

 "We know we could have done better.
 We know we could have done things better earlier," Prime Minister Solberg told the daily Dagsavisen earlier this month.
 "It is always difficult to reach out to all the ones who are affected."